mariyaeggs/FanBase/README.md

+# FanBase
-# FanBase is an ecosystem for music lovers.
+FanBase is an ecosystem for music lovers.
 Users can subscribe to their favorite artist and interact with other fans.

 Features Include: